Ann Nocenti: Comics

 After graduating from SUNY New Paltz, she discovered the superhero genre when she answered an ad in the Village Voice, which led to her being given her first published comics job at Marvel Comics by editor Dennis O'Neil.
 Nocenti made her comics writing debut with a six-page mythological story, drawn by Greg LaRocque, in the Marvel anthology Bizarre Adventures #32 (August 1982).
 She got her first regular comics assignment with Marvel's superhero series Spider-Woman, starting with issue #47 (December 1982).
 It was not a promising assignment; Marvel had already decided to end the series with issue #50 (June 1983) due to flagging sales.
-With heavy guidance from editor Mark Gruenwald (who had himself written the series for a time), Nocenti ended the series with the death of the titular character, a decision she came to regret.
+With guidance from editor Mark Gruenwald (who had himself written the series for a time), Nocenti ended the series with the death of the titular character, a decision she came to regret.
 She recalled, "It was before I understood the intense, personal attachment the readers have to the characters.
 In retrospect, I realized it wasn't a nice thing to kill a character off.
 As I worked in the field for a while, I developed a strong personal attachment to a lot of characters and I realized how alive they were."
 Shortly after, Nocenti lent a hand to Spider-Woman's resurrection in Avengers #240–241 as "story consultant".

-She wrote an issue each of Doctor Strange and Star Wars before writing the four-issue miniseries Beauty and the Beast (December 1984 – June 1985), featuring the superheroes Dazzler and the Beast.
+Nocenti wrote an issue each of Doctor Strange and Star Wars before writing the four-issue miniseries Beauty and the Beast (December 1984 – June 1985), featuring the superheroes Dazzler and Beast.
 During this period Nocenti was on staff at Marvel, working as an assistant editor for Carl Potts on such titles as The Incredible Hulk, The Defenders, Doctor Strange, and The Thing.